 LeTourneau University is the first school in Texas approved to offer an Air Traffic Control (ATC) program by the FAA, and the only one offering both two-year and four-year degree options.
 We were also the first evangelical Christian College/University in the nation with an Air Traffic Control program and again, the only one offering both two-year and four-year degree options.

-The Federal Aviation Administration (FAA) is facing a serious need for trained air traffic controllers (they employ the vast majority of air traffic controllers).
 A career in air traffic control means coordinating the movement of air traffic to assure safety in the skies and minimize flight delays.
 It also means excellent pay and benefits, if you are interested in a fulfilling challenge and being the voice that pilots hear when being routed across the sky.